 The Camp Lejeune lawsuits will most likely be put into a class-action lawsuit in order to produce consistent settlement outcomes and conserve government resources, as Camp Lejeune families are spread out across the U.S. and potentially across the world.
 As a class-action case, the water contamination lawsuits will likely be heard in North Carolina and consist of personal injury and wrongful death claims on behalf of those who performed military service, civilian workers, family members, and former residents of the area.

-Anyone who has sustained an injury or illness caused by their exposure to contaminated water at Camp Lejeune Marine Corps base, or those families affected, may be eligible to recover compensation for damages, provided that they qualify based on the list outlined below.
+Anyone who has sustained an injury or illness caused by their exposure to contaminated water at Camp Lejeune Marine Corps base or those families affected may be eligible to recover compensation for damages, provided that they qualify based on the list outlined below.

 This includes Camp Lejeune veterans and service members, their families, and civilian contractors who were present at the time of the contamination.
-The families of those that have since died from their illnesses caused by Camp Lejeune's contaminated water may also seek compensation for costs like funeral expenses, lost income contribution, and loss of parental guidance.
+The families of those who have since died from their illnesses caused by Camp Lejeune's contaminated water may also seek compensation for costs like funeral expenses, lost income contribution, and loss of parental guidance.

 Camp Lejeune Water Contamination Lawyers - Understanding the Criteria for a Camp Lejeune Water Contamination Lawsuit